GothenburgBitFactory/tw.org/content/docs/philosophy.md

 A tool that allows you to capture tasks needs to be low-friction.
 This means that there should be no login authentication, lengthy launch delay, or interactivity getting in the way of simply capturing information.
-It doesn\'t get much easier than this:
+It doesn't get much easier than this:

 ```
 $ task add '...'